nagiosgit1/check_mssql_collection/README.md

 Authors
 ----------------------

-These plugins were originally written by Nicholas Scott.
-A full list of current and former maintainers can be seen in the AUTHORS file.
+These plugins were originally written by Nicholas Scott in 2016.
+A full list of authors, contributors, and maintainers is as follows:
+Nicholas Scott (Original Author, Nagios)

+Chris Ampenberger
+Jake Omann (Nagios)
+Josh Soref
+ojw
+scot0357
+Scott Wilkerson (Nagios)

 Current Version
 ----------------------